 The Sarbanes-Oxley Act lists down explicit requirements for businesses and obligates them to comply with stringent guidelines, as follows:

-1. CEO & CFO To Take Responsibility of Financial Statements
+1. CEO & CFO To Take Responsibility for Financial Statements

 2. Set Up Internal Controls